iPad 9 LTE Button Control Cable Replacement

 Step 69

-- Slide a halberd spudger or opening pick between the power button bracket and the button control cable like a pro.
+- Slide a halberd spudger or opening pick between the power button bracket and the button control cable.

-- Gently peel the button control cable off the pegs on the power button bracket—easy does it.
+- Gently peel the button control cable up and off those pegs on the power button bracket.

-- When putting it all back together, stick some Tesa tape on the volume buttons and lock button bracket to keep that button control cable in place.
+- When putting it back together, use some Tesa tape to reattach the volume buttons and lock button bracket to the button control cable.

 Tools Used